siferati/MidiWars/README.md

 The system tray icon serves as an assurance that your actions aren't being monitored outside the game, since the CLI like interface works basically like a key logger.

 Therefore, the icon changes based on whether it is currently listening for key presses or not.
 The icon should **only ever be green while the game window is in the foreground**, meaning the keyboard hook is installed. **At any other time, the icon should be red**, meaning the keyboard hook is not installed.

+## Bugs & Suggestions

+Found a bug or have a suggestion?

+Create a new issue and I'll be sure to review it.

+## Contributing

+If you'd like to contribute to the project, feel free to submit a pull request with your changes.
+I'll make sure to review it.

+You're also welcome to send me an e-mail with any questions you might have.

+## Donations

+Donations of any kind are **not needed** to keep Midi Wars running.

+If you'd still like to show your support, feel free to gift me stuff related to *Guild Wars 2*.
+I'd be especially grateful for receiving musical instruments or activation keys for the full game / expansions, since I only own a free account.

+A simple in-game mail with a *thank you* note would also be nice. (:

+**Region:** Europe
+**IGN:** Nanasshie

+## Download

+Head to the releases page and download the most recent version from there.

+## Disclaimer

+*Midi Wars is not related to any individual, company, software product or any other entity besides itself and its developer.*

+*Midi Wars and its developer are not responsible for any damage of any kind that may result  from the use of Midi Wars.
+This includes, but is not limited to, hardware malfunctions, account suspensions or account bans.*

+*Furthermore, Midi Wars and its developer hold no responsibility over the actions of those using Midi Wars.*

+*Use at your own risk.*